BYLAWS

 Executive Committee candidates are nominated by Chapter members and must present themselves for questions at a meeting open to membership.
 In cases of contested races, elections will be conducted by secret ballot (single transferable vote) sent to all Eligible Voters via email, with voting open for 7 days.
 Where a candidate runs unopposed, simple acclamation by Eligible Voters at the meeting suffices.

-Members of the Executive Committee are entitled to advocate for their individual views within and without Providence DSA.
-However, when making statements through DSA media channels, the Executive Committee should strive to broadly reflect the positions of the national organization and the priorities voted on by the Providence chapter.
-If there is conflict among the general membership regarding what the political positions of the chapter ought to be, the Executive Committee shall help facilitate debate and democratic deliberation, and ultimately determine the chapter’s stance through a majority vote of the general membership.
+Members of the Executive Committee are entitled to advocate for their individual views within and without Rhode Island DSA.
+However, when making statements through DSA media channels, the Executive Committee should strive to broadly reflect the positions of the national organization and the priorities voted on by the Rhode Island chapter.
+If there is conflict among the general membership regarding what the political positions of the chapter ought to be, the Executive Committee shall help facilitate debate and democratic deliberation, and ultimately determine the Chapter’s stance through a majority vote of the general membership.

 Whenever feasible, the Executive Committee shall allow membership to review public statements and editorials at least 24 hours before publication.